 The Western Region FRC LGBTQ+ Network produced the following Checklist+ specifically for Family Resource Centres.

-This Checklist can be used as a tool to help identify any gaps in your FRCs practical process and procedures or confirm that your FRC has the necessary elements in place to help make your FRC an inclusive, safe, welcoming space for all LGBTQ+ members of your community.
+The checklist below can help FRCs identify gaps in their FRCs practical process and procedures or confirm that your FRC has the necessary elements to help make your FRC an inclusive, safe, welcoming space for all LGBTQ+ members of your community.

-Have LGBT+ related posters on display in the reception area and meeting rooms?
+LGBT+-related posters on display in the reception area and meeting rooms

-Have information leaflets freely available in reception areas, meeting rooms, etc.?
+Information leaflets are freely available in reception areas, meeting rooms, etc...

-Have a list of helpline numbers for parents and friends of a member of the LGBT+ community?
+A list of helpline numbers for parents and friends of a member of the LGBT+ community

-Have a list of helpline numbers for a member of the LGBT+ community?
+A list of helpline numbers for a member of the LGBT+ community

-Have a working relationship with your local library on providing a display for May 17th International Day against homophobia, transphobia, and biphobia?
+A working relationship with your local library on providing a display for May 17th International Day against homophobia, transphobia, and biphobia

-Have a working relationship or contact with LGBT+ groups or individuals in your community to whom you can refer individuals for support or guidance?
+A working relationship or contact with LGBT+ groups or individuals in your community to whom you can refer individuals for support or guidance

-Have access to information on the effects of bullying, not being accepted or prejudice and information on the positive impact of support, talking, being accepted and positive attitudes?
+Access to information on the effects of bullying, not being accepted or prejudice and information on the positive impact of support, talking, being accepted and positive attitudes

-Have a contact number for a counsellor who has experience working with LGBT+ related issues?
+A contact number for a counsellor who has experience working with LGBT+ related issues

-Hold information sessions with local schools/colleges on raising awareness?
+Held information sessions with local schools/colleges to raise awareness

-Have the option for out-of-hours meetings in the Family Resource Centre for anyone seeking information or support concerning LGBT+ issues?
+Created the option for out-of-hours meetings in the Family Resource Centre for anyone seeking information or support concerning LGBT+ issues

-You can get further information and resources through the Western Region FRC LGBT+ Network or your regional support services:
+For more information and resources contact the Western Region FRC LGBT+ Network or your regional support services:

 Annie Rozario – Gort Resource Centre (091) 630902. email@example.com